 - Right upper abdominal pain, sometimes after eating

 - Mid-upper abdominal pain with severe penetrating aching or tightness and mid-back pain

 - Abdominal bloating and tenderness or hardness that feels like a mass

 - Jaundice (skin that appears yellow in tone), usually caused by an obstruction

 - Itching, usually associated with cholecystitis (inflammation of the gallbladder)

 - Chills or low-grade fever

 While these are not the only possible symptoms associated with diseases of the pancreas and biliary systems, these represent the symptoms associated with some of the most common disorders.
 Although many of these may not seem terribly unusual, if you are experiencing any of these symptoms, it is important to get a diagnosis from an experienced gastroenterologist and pancreatitis doctor like Dr. Anthony Borcich.

 If left untreated, biliary disease or pancreatitis can lead to worsening symptoms and serious health risks.
 Some conditions, such as gallstones, may have no symptoms at all until they become extremely painful, and other common everyday manifestations may be signs of very severe biliary or pancreatic conditions.
-That’s why it’s crucial to be seen by a doctor who specializes in the treatment of pancreas and biliary disorders.
+Schedule an appointment with top gastroenterologist Dr. Anthony Borcich, who specializes in the treatment of pancreas and biliary disorders.